Etesam913/Szechuan/README.md

 # Szechuan

+## Important Notes

+### To make a gameobject grabbable make sure to:

+1. Add a rigidbody to it for gravity to take effect
+2. Add the XR Grab Interactable script to it
+3. Set the layer (found in top right corner) to "Interactable".
+Prevents collision between a grabbed object & the player.

 ## Week 2 Tasks

 - [ ] Implement rudimentary cutting of items (Etesam)
 - [ ] Putting of items into the pan (Etesam)
 - [ ] Move Pan to Stove (Mikey)